-If you want to know more then please read on.
+If you want to know more, then please read on.

 Why don’t birds get tired when they fly?

-The fewer wingbeats the better.
+The fewer wingbeats, the better.

 Birds are economical with their wingbeats.
-They don’t actually use their wings until they have to.
+They don’t use their wings until they have to.
 That is why you see such large wingspans on a lot of birds.
 It is much easier for birds like eagles to soar with those large wings and cover long distances without using the muscles to move them.

-This sounds incredibly tiring, but the Albatross’s wings allow it to do so without expending much energy at all.
+This sounds incredibly tiring, but the Albatross’s wings allow it to do so without expending much energy.
 That wingspan helps, but they also use an undulating motion in the sky to rise and fall.

 There is an interesting phenomenon called the ground effect, where the airflow around a wing changes when it is close to a large surface.
 This pattern significantly reduces the drag on the wing, which means that the bird doesn’t have to use as much energy to fly.
 Therefore, it makes sense for birds to get as close to the water as possible and take advantage of this.

-This benefits the whole flock as it ensures that they can reach their destination together in good time.
-They aren’t fighting each other to reach the destination; they want the whole family group to make it with as little energy loss as possible.
+This benefits the whole flock by ensuring they can quickly reach their destination.
+They aren’t fighting each other to reach the goal; they want the entire family group to make it with as little energy loss as possible.
 You may have also seen competitive cyclists doing something similar.

 With all of this talk of massive wings and minimal wing beats, we have to take a moment to consider the hummingbird.
 This bird is the complete opposite.
 It constantly beats its wings as it travels from plant to plant and needs a lot of energy to stop it from getting too tired.
-It takes 70 wingbeats a second to stay airborne and a daily food intake equally three times their body weight.
+It takes 70 wingbeats a second to stay airborne, and a daily food intake equals three times their body weight.

 The quicker they get to their destination, the better.
-Or, they will fatten up before their journey with as much energy-rich food as possible so that they have enough fat reserve to keep them going.
-Birds can gorge in Europe at the end of summer and become a lot skinnier when they reach Africa.
+Or, they will fatten up before their journey with as much energy-rich food as possible to have enough fat reserve to keep them going.
+Birds can gorge in Europe at the end of summer and become much skinnier when they reach Africa.

 Sleeping on the wing also helps.